apache/airflow/BREEZE.rst

         and setup.
 This file is automatically sourced when you enter the container.
 Database and webserver ports are forwarded to appropriate database/webserver so that you can connect to it from your host environment.

+        You can also pass <EXTRA_ARGS> after -- they will be passed as bash parameters, this is especially useful to pass bash options, for example -c to execute command:

+        'breeze shell -- -c "ls -la"'

   Flags: